NiceAmi/SFX-Make-up-Site/README.md

 # SFX-Make-up-Site
 Fake SFX Make-up Site.
-Make only with HTML and CSS.
+Made only with HTML and CSS.